Investments in the Reef

 These contributions are additional to the considerable compliance investments already delivered to initiatives such as extensive monitoring, field management and research.

-The Reef Trust is an Australian Government initiative designed to improve Reef health and resilience by taking the best available science and targeting investment to the highest priority threats to the Reef.
+The Reef Trust is a Commonwealth Government initiative designed to improve Reef health and resilience by taking the best available science and targeting investment to the highest priority threats to the Reef.
 It is one of the key mechanisms to assist with the delivery of the Reef 2050 Plan.

-The Reef Trust Investment Strategies are developed and implemented in a phased approach to allow investments to be evaluated and adapted, so they remain responsive and target the key threats to the GBR.
+Since 2015, Reef Trust Investment Strategies have been developed and implemented in a phased approach to allow investments to be evaluated and adapted, so they remain responsive and target the key threats to the GBR.